pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0125.md

 }
 ```

 There's no need to learn a whole new type to accomplish something so simple.
-You can just use
+You can just use a
-the vanilla SwiftUI `ForEach`, and it all _just works_.
+vanilla SwiftUI `ForEach`, and it all _just works_.

 ### 👋 SwitchStore and CaseLet